 - Assemble the bowl and beater.
 Turn the mixer on low and slowly pour in the whipping cream.
 Add in the vanilla and increase the speed to medium-low or medium.
 The cream will whip faster the higher you can have your speed: find the highest speed you can go to without cream flying all over the kitchen!

-As the cream begins to thicken, add in the superfine sugar.
+- As the cream begins to thicken, add in the superfine sugar.
 Beat the mixture until it has thickened and holds loose peaks.
-Depending on the speed you use, expect this to take between 10 to 14 minutes.
+Depending on the speed you use, expect this to take 5-10 minutes.
 (Warm weather may also make the whipping process take a little longer.)

 - Once the whipped cream is finished, fold in the plain Greek yogurt.